talwrii/kde-wallpaper-cli/README.md

 The approach used here was [documented on stackoverflow](https://superuser.com/questions/488232/how-to-set-kde-desktop-wallpaper-from-command-line) and [this blogpost](https://www.gkbrk.com/change-kde-wallpaper-from-the-command-line) by Yaltirakli, which uses the same motivation.

 ## Motivation
 It's so silly.
 It should be easy to set the wallpaper from the command-line.
+But in KDE there is no easy way to do this, instead you have to send a dbus message which runs a script which configures the desktop.
+I'm not going to remember this, and so I'd need to put this in a script.
 Also, I like to have as little of "my own" configuration as possible and instead push this into open source command-line tools so moving machines is useful.
+This creates this script, but makes it easy to install this on a new machine and shares this with the world.

-Instead, the ["accepted" way of doing this](https://superuser.com/questions/488232/how-to-set-kde-desktop-wallpaper-from-command-line) seems to be send a script to KDE's plasmashell to update the wallpaper for each desktop.
+The ["accepted" way of doing this](https://superuser.com/questions/488232/how-to-set-kde-desktop-wallpaper-from-command-line) seems to be send a script to KDE's plasmashell to update the wallpaper for each desktop.

 ## Alternatives and prior work
 I tried [superpaper](https://github.com/hhannine/superpaper) but this did not work with [pipx](https://github.com/hhannine/superpaper/issues/142) without manual tweaks.